offby1/pyramid-tinyurl-doodle/README.branch.md

 Despite all my recent hackage around Docker, I'm *really* trying to understand Nginx.
 I don't expect to use Docker in production; rather, it's a convenient way to run nginx locally while I figure out how to configure it.

-I'm already using nginx in production, to do SSL termination (I know of no better way).
+I'm already using nginx in production, to do SSL termination (I know of no better way (although I've heard good things about [traefik](https://doc.traefik.io/traefik/))).

 If I'm lucky and clever, I'll be able to run the master branch *and* this branch in production at the same time, with the same nginx instance, but with two different sets of config.
 Ideally, I'd eventually decide this branch is awesome, and will just shut down the other branch and remove its config.